BELABOX for Rockchip RK3588 - beta

 • the two USB 3.0 ports and the USB-C port are less convenient to use on the opposite side of the board from the other ports

-• no USB-PD support for power (power is USB-C 5V only)
+• no USB-PD support for power (power input is USB-C 5V only)

 • mobile network modems cause HDMI capture to fail if placed next to the board / HDMI cable